Office of Admissions and Recruitment

 - If your previous institution awarded “split” grades (AB, BC, etc.), those grades will appear on your UW-Stevens Point degree progress report as follows: AB = B+, BC = C+, CD = D+.

 - To graduate from UW-Stevens Point, you must earn at least 30 of the total number of credits required for graduation in residence at this university.
+For more information on graduation requirements, see the Graduation section of this catalog.

 Transferring Credit from another UW System Institution or Wisconsin Technical College